 Happy New Year Everyone!
-I hope you are all ready to get back to work and do some math.
+I hope you are all well-rested and ready to get back to work.
 We all like to start the year with some fun activities like math art, games, and puzzles.

 In today’s post, we are introducing a New Year countdown game that will be fun to play on the first days of school after the holidays to practice math facts.
-The game comes in three levels and it helps practice addition facts, multiplication, and division facts.
+The game comes in three levels and it helps practice addition facts, multiplication facts, and division facts.

-Count down to new year -Level 1-Addition Subtraction (grades 1, 2)
+Count down to the new year -Level 1-Addition Subtraction (grades 1, 2)

 (Version 2) To add some strategy you can decide that instead of just rolling the dice and adding or subtracting the numbers the players will roll the dice, add or subtract their numbers and move their marker that many steps.
 They can move in all directions if possible. (enough tiles) Start from zero.
 This way they can decide whether to add or subtract and which direction to go based on the next number they need to cross.
 More thinking and more strategy.